 7. False positive on innocuous text

 Cock (rooster), bare hands, breast (chicken), loaded gun (idiom), kill it (slang) — substring matchers occasionally trip on these.
-Less common in 2025-2026 models but still happens with smaller open-source filters.
+Rarer on the big 2026 models, which classify meaning rather than substrings, but still common on smaller open-source filters and on Midjourney’s word-level block-list.

 Before you change anything

-• Note the exact tool and model version that blocked you — different models have different filters.
+- Note the exact tool and model version that blocked you — GPT Image 2, Midjourney V8.1, and Nano Banana have different filters.

-• Save the working version of any other prompts on this account; multiple safety strikes can lead to account-level rate-limiting or suspension on some platforms.
+- Save the working version of your other prompts on this account; repeated safety strikes can lead to account rate-limiting or, on Midjourney, a permanent ban with no refund.

 Information to collect

-• The exact refusal message text, screenshot of the UI, and timestamp.
+- The exact refusal message text, a screenshot of the UI, and the timestamp.
+For the API, capture the

-• Whether the same prompt with one word removed goes through (this is your binary search anchor).
+request_idand thecodefield. - Whether the same prompt with one word removed goes through (this is your binary-search anchor).

 Shortest path to fix